 The LC learning model is considered to improve each student's critical thinking skills than the conventional learning model, even though the two are not significantly different.
 The LC learning model consists of phases that allow students to act actively in LC learning, and students are challenged to solve problems related to concepts through group discussions.
 (Solihin, 2019).
-In contrast to conventional methods, learning using the LC 5E learning model will involve students actively in building concepts with the help of lecturers.
-The LC learning model developed based on Piaget's theory of development, such as assimilation, accommodation, and organization following the exploration, explanation, and expansion phases, provide opportunities for students to train their intelligence system so that they can improve their critical thinking skills (Budprom et al., 2010).
+In contrast to conventional methods, learning using the LC 5E learning model developed based on Piaget's theory of development, such as assimilation, accommodation, and organization following the exploration, explanation, and expansion phases, provide opportunities for students to train their intelligence system so that they can improve their critical thinking skills (Budprom et al., 2010).